BackupTheBerlios/hjb-svn/trunk/docs/rst/create-producer.rst

 * includes the URI of the producer in the standard HTTP 'Location' header of the response.

-Consult [JMSSpec]_ for more information about JMS Producers and their creation, especially about the various optional arguments to this command.
+Refer to [JMSSpec]_ for more information about JMS Producers and their creation, especially about the various optional arguments to this command.